bardusco/opencode-conductor-bridge/README.md

 - `/conductor.implement`: Execute the current track's plan.
 - `/conductor.status`: Check the progress of your tracks.
 - `/conductor.revert`: Revert a track or task.
+- `/conductor.bridge-update`: Update the bridge and its commands to the latest version.

 ## Maintenance